 - Always pay bills on time

-This applies as much to credit cards and loan repayments as to utilities, phone bills and other credit accounts.
+This applies as much to credit cards and loan repayments as to.
 By never missing a payment, you’ll show lenders you’re trustworthy and reliable.

 - Don’t use up too much of your credit limit